 The facilities and amenities

 Condominiums have a wide range of luxury selection.
 In Canada, for example, Cresford Developments are famous for their grandiose and extravagant architectures, which are somehow blending in with the local neighborhood.
-You should check out their website here for more information about the architectural look.
-There you can find out why living in a Condo, like YSL Residences, can give you more comfort than if living in a plain house or apartment.

 For the utmost luxury, condos can go very far with affording ludicrous amenities.
 Zaha Hadid Architects’ One Thousand Museum in Miami has a helipad on their condos’ rooftop.
 Armani/Casa Residences in Sunny Isles, Florida, employs personal lifestylists, one for each resident.
 The lifestylist’s job is to be the fashion and style consultant of the resident.